 Hard corals are among the hardest organisms to keep under human care.
 In order to thrive, they require long hours of powerful lighting, precise water parameters as well as supplemental minerals.

-“We check water parameters at least three times a week and maintain adequate levels of minerals in the water using equipment like calcium reactors,” explained Assistant Curator Jason Lim who oversees coral husbandry at S.E.A.
+“We check water parameters at least three times a week and maintain adequate levels of minerals in the water using equipment like calcium reactors,” explained Curator Jason Lim who oversees coral husbandry at S.E.A.
 Aquarium.

 Most importantly, our team constantly monitors the corals to ensure their well-being.
 In fact our corals are reproducing very well in the various habitats.
 A sure sign that they are healthy.